AEVO-lab/HyPPO/README.md

 The default modules provided are implemented in C++, and must be compiled.

 These modules are all part of the OCR program.
 OCR stands for Orthology Cluster Recovery - though the program does more than that now.
-OCR was developed using QtCreator, which generates the makefile provided in the directory.
-Note that there are no dependencies with the Qt framework.
-Normally, entering the ./OCR directory and running make should do the job.

-\> cd ./OCR
+To compile, navigate to the OCR directory and run

+> ./configure
+> make
-\> make
+> make install

-should create the OCR binary.
-** This binary should then be accessible through the PATH environment variable.
+** The OCR binary should be installed in your home bin directory.
+If not accessible, the compiled OCR binary will be in the OCR/src directory.
+This binary can be used, or copied anywhere else, but importantly the executable must be accessible through the PATH environment variable.

-If make does not work and you have Qt installed, you can try to regenreate the makefile, as follows:

-\> cd ./OCR
-\> qmake OCR.pro config+=RELEASE
-\> make

-If this still fails, contact me at mlafond2@uottawa.ca and I will create the standard configure - make - make install commands accessible.
+If you cannot compile, contact me at manuel.lafond@USherbrooke.ca

 # The HyPPO pipeline